Meet the Curriculum Leads

 Nelson, Marlborough, West Coast

-Prior to working at the Ministry, I taught for 15 years across primary and intermediate age ranges both in Aotearoa New Zealand and the UK.
-I also held a range of leadership positions from middle leader to Assistant Headteacher - focusing on teaching and learning.
-While working in the UK, I taught the mathematics segment of a one-year ITE course.
+While working in the UK, I taught the mathematics segment of a 1-year ITE course.
 Mathematics is an area that I am passionate about.
-In 2017, I completed a Primary Mathematics Specialist course and followed by a Master of Education, with a focus on developing conceptual understanding in maths.
+In 2017, I completed a Primary Mathematics Specialist course and followed by a Master of Education, with a focus on developing conceptual understanding in maths and Cognitive Load Theory.

 I applied for this role as I was excited by the refresh and how it can be a transformative driver of change and improved educational outcomes.